 – Trademark Trial and Appeal Board proceedings

-Rob was included in Best Lawyers for Intellectual Property Litigation in 2020, and since 2013 has been recognized as a New York “Super Lawyer” for Intellectual Property Litigation by Super Lawyers magazine.
+Rob was included in Best Lawyers for Intellectual Property Litigation in 2020 and for Intellectual Property Litigation and Copyright Law in 2021.
+Since 2013, Rob has been recognized as a New York “Super Lawyer” for Intellectual Property Litigation by Super Lawyers magazine.
 He is very active in the International AntiCounterfeiting Coalition and the Copyright Society of the USA, for which he was previously co-chair of the New York chapter.
 Rob is also committed to pro bono work, and in 2014 was named Volunteer of the Year by the Pro Bono Partnership of Atlanta for his successful representation of Positive Impact, an Atlanta-based non-profit, in federal trademark litigation in New York.

 In his free time, Rob loves music of all types—playing, listening, discussing, seeing live—and spending time with his family.